Promoting positive relationships, and family well-being for parents of children aged 0-12 years

-By training as a facilitator of this programme, you will learn how to support parents to:
+By attending our training to become a facilitator for this programme, you will learn how to support parents to:

 “The Healthy Families Programme is relevant to all areas of modern family life.
 The issues that parents look for most support with are routines, screen-time, mealtimes and establishing good sleep patterns for their kids.
 The Healthy Families Programme answers all of these concerns and gives parents the tools to address these issues in a positive manner.”